t2ac32/iAtros_challenge/README.md

 # Hypertension Alert System

-The repositoru contains the solution for the iAtros AI & Backend Engineer challenge.
+The repository contains the solution for the iAtros AI & Backend Engineer challenge.

+The solution contains two parts.
+1. First a prototyping notebook for function testing and explaining reasoning process.
+2. A cli tool that queries for a patient and predicts it mesurments returning an alert summary.

 ## Prototyping
 Theres a notebook (iatros_challenge.ipynb) contains the step by step implementation of the solution incluiding: